Public health official urges precaution against insect-borne disease

 If you have symptoms of any of these vector-borne or parasitic diseases, check with your healthcare provider.

 For more information, contact the Environmental Health office at your local health department.
-Find contact information here: https://nwgapublichealth.org/counties.
+Find contact information at https://nwgapublichealth.org/counties.